sourish88/KDO-TChlng/README.md

 `terraform show tfplan.out`

-Step-5: Once you are happy with the changes shown in TF plan, run below to apply the generated plan and approve when asked
+Step-5: Once you are happy with the changes shown in TF plan, run below to apply the generated plan

 `terraform apply tfplan.out`